Five Ws

-In modern times, journalism students are still taught that these are the fundamental five questions of newswriting.
+Journalism students are taught that these are the fundamental five questions of newswriting.
 Reporters also use the "5 Ws" to guide research and interviews and to raise important ethical questions, such as "How do you know that?".

-Usage outside of journalism
+Use outside of journalism

-In the United Kingdom (excluding Scotland), the Five Ws are used in Key Stage 2 and Key Stage 3 lessons (ages 7–14).
+In England and Wales, the Five Ws are used in Key Stage 2 and Key Stage 3 lessons (ages 7–14).
 In data analytics, the Five Ws are used in the first stage of the BADIR to identify the business problem and its context in an analytics request.

+Militaries use the five Ws to convey the details of tactical tasks within a broader mission as part of the five paragraph order.

 Origins in antiquity

-According to Inoslav Bešker, Professor of Philology at the University of Split in Croatia, the 5 Ws are rooted in the seven questions used in ancient Greece to communicate stories clearly:
+The Five Ws are rooted in the seven questions used in ancient Greece to communicate stories clearly:

 Although long attributed to Hermagoras of Temnos, in 2010, it was established that Aristotle's Nicomachean Ethics is in fact the source of the elements of circumstance or Septem Circumstantiae.
 Thomas Aquinas had much earlier acknowledged Aristotle as the originator of the elements of circumstances, providing a detailed commentary on Aristotle's system in his "Treatise on human acts" and specifically in part one of two Q7 "Of the Circumstances of Human Acts".
 Aquinas examines the concept of Aristotle's voluntary and involuntary action in his Summa Theologiae as well as a further set of questions about the elements of circumstance.
 Primarily, he asks "Whether a circumstance is an accident of a human act" (Article 1), "Whether Theologians should take note of the circumstances of human acts?"
 (Article 2), "Whether the circumstances are properly set forth (in Aristotle's) third book of Ethics" (Article 3) and "Whether the most important circumstances are 'Why' and 'In What the act consists'?"
 (Article 4).

 For in acts we must take note of who did it, by what aids or instruments he did it (with), what he did, where he did it, why he did it, how and when he did it.

 For Aristotle, the elements are used to distinguish voluntary or involuntary action, a crucial distinction for him.
 These elements of circumstances are used by Aristotle as a framework to describe and evaluate moral action in terms of What was or should be done, Who did it, How it was done, Where it happened, and most importantly for what reason (Why), and so on for all the other elements:

 Therefore it is not a pointless endeavor to divide these circumstances by kind and number; (1) the Who, (2) the What, (3) around what place (Where) or (4) in which time something happens (When), and sometimes (5) with what, such as an instrument (With), (6) for the sake of what (Why), such as saving a life, and (7) the (How), such as gently or violently…And it seems that the most important circumstances are those just listed, including the Why.

 For Aristotle, ignorance of any of these elements can imply involuntary action: